altruismo/rebelde-hmcs/README.md

 # Rebelde HMCS

-**Rebelde HMCS** is designed for hosting providers seeking an open-source alternative to legacy billing platforms like WHMCS.
+**Rebelde HMCS** (HostMaster Customer Service), is designed for hosting providers seeking an open-source alternative to legacy billing platforms like WHMCS.

 It is a minimal yet powerful tool to manage clients, billing, and notifications in the hosting business.
 Built with **Laravel**, with a clean and open architecture from day one.